Text and pictures: Pauliina Alanen, @palan3n

 Pauliina is currently working as Marketing Manager at BetterDoctor, a startup that powers the healthcare market with accurate provider data.
 You can follow her on Medium (see the original post of this text here) and Tumblr.

-If Pauliina’s startup lifer resonates in you and you’s like to try out an internship in Silicon Valley, you can reach out to Pauliina on Telegram with the name @palanen.
+If Pauliina’s startup life resonates in you and you’s like to try out an internship in Silicon Valley, read this blog or reach out to Pauliina on Telegram with the name @palanen.
 Regarding the application process, don’t hesitate to drop us a line or just apply!

-Startuplifers is a student-driven nonprofit and internship program that sends the brightest brains from Finland and Sweden to do startup internships in California, Tokyo, and Shanghai.
+Startuplifers is a student-driven nonprofit and internship program that sends the brightest brains from Finland and Sweden to do startup internships in California and Singapore.
 Get selected for our talent pool to receive personal feedback on your application, coaching for the interviews and all the flights and visas taken care of!